aloksha/code-parser-docs/introduction/index-v1.1.0.md

 ## Usage Scenarios

-* North American driver's license
+* AAMVA driver's license

-All versions of the AAMVA Driver's License/Identification Specification used in North America are supported.
+Countries covered: USA, Canada.

+All versions of the AAMVA Driver's License/Identification Specification used in the US and Canada are supported.
 The PDF417 barcodes on driver licenses with magnetic stripes, which follow the AAMVA Magnetic Stripe standard, are capable to get parsed.

 * South African driver's license